lyokha/nginx-combined-upstreams-module/README.md

 Directive *next_upstream_statuses* accepts *4xx* and *5xx* statuses notation and
-values *error* and *timeout* to distinguish between cases when errors happen with the upstream's peer connection from those when backends send statuses *502* or *504* (plain values *502* and *504* refer to the both cases).
-It also accepts value *non_idempotent* to allow further processing of *non-idempotent* requests when they were responded by a server from an upstream but failed according to other statuses listed in the directive.
-Requests are considered to be non-idempotent when their methods are *POST*, *LOCK* or *PATCH* as in the common nginx sense.
+values *error* and *timeout* to distinguish between cases when errors happen with the upstream's peer connections from those when backends send statuses *502* or *504* (plain values *502* and *504* as well as *5xx* refer to both cases).
+It also accepts value *non_idempotent* to allow further processing of *non-idempotent* requests when they were responded by the last server from an upstream but failed according to other statuses listed in the directive.
+Requests are considered to be non-idempotent when their methods are *POST*, *LOCK* or *PATCH* just like in directive *proxy_next_upstream*.

 Directive *next_upstream_timeout* limits the overall duration time the upstrand cycles through all of its upstreams.
 If the time elapses while the upstrand is